keneanung/GMCPAdditions/README.md

 - Comm.Channel.End
   - ends a channel text started by Comm.Channel.Start
   - message body is a text containing the channel name
+- Comm.Channel.Text
+  - Complete information about a communication.
+  - The body is an object with the fields "talker", "channel" and "text" - talker is the person, who uses the channel, channel is the channel used, text is the complete text that is sent.
+This includes possibile ANSI colors and maybe even MXP (the latter is unconfirmed)
+  - example: `Comm.Channel.Text { "channel": "newbie", "talker": "Juliet", "text": "\u001b[0;1;32m(Newbie): Juliet says, \"You would simply slay Beku with Your lightning I imagine, Lady Aurora!\"\u001b[0;37m" }`